redpanda-data/connect/website/docs/guides/bloblang/methods.md

 :::caution BETA
 This method is mostly stable but breaking changes could still be made outside of major version releases if a fundamental problem with it is found.
 :::
-Attempts to parse a string as a timestamp following a specified strptime-compatible format and outputs a string following RFC 3339 format, which can then be fed into [`ts_format`](#ts_format).
+Attempts to parse a string as a timestamp following a specified strptime-compatible format and outputs a timestamp, which can then be fed into [`ts_format`](#ts_format).

 #### Parameters